intersystems-community/irisdemo-demo-opcua/README.md

 security standards are met.
 More information on the server can be found at https://open62541.org/certified-sdk.

+## SimpleWrite and SecureWrite Demos

+Demos showing the the use of the adapter to write small amounts of data to OPC UA servers are provided for use with an IRIS terminal session.
+ObjectScript code constituting the demos is provided in each of the Examples.OPCUA.SimpleWrite.Run() procedure and the Examples.OPCUA.SecureWrite.Run() procedure.

+In order to run these demos, one must follow the same initial steps as before:

+* Download the relevant code from GitHub.
+* Run "./build.sh" in order to build both the IRIS Docker image.
+(The second Docker image used previously in the "SecureExample" is also used here in the "SecureWrite" example.)
+* Run "docker-compose up" to start the Docker containers.

+Subsequently, the procedure to access the terminal-based demos differs:

+* Start an IRIS terminal session.
+Such can be accomplished by running "iris session iris" from within a bash shell running within the IRIS Docker container.
+(The procedure to access such a bash shell may differ on some systems.
+On Mac OS, with Docker accessible from the command prompt, one can run "docker ps" to list information about the running Dockeer containers including their "container ids".
+Select the container id for the container named "irisdemo-demo-opcua_iris_1";
+it can be used to access a bash shell within that container using the command "docker exec -it &lt;CONTAINER_IR&gt; /bin/bash".)
+* Login using username "SuperUser" and password "sys".
+* Select the APPINT namespace using "zn ""APPINT""".
+(Notice the double-quotes around APPINT.)
+* Each of the two demos can not be run by invoking the Run() method of each of their classes: "w ##class(Examples.OPCUA.SimpleWrite).Run()" and "w ##class(Examples.OPCUA.SecureWrite).Run()".

+Both of the write demos illustrate the use of a simple feature of the adapter by which a single data element can be written to an OPC UA server.
+Simple read commands are also included so that the values on the server can be diplayed in the terminal before and after the write procedure call is executed.

+* SimpleWrite - This demo writes a simple value to a publicly accessible OPC UA server located on the Internet at opc.tcp://opcuaserver.com:48010.
+Security features of the IRIS OPC UA adapter are not used.
+* SecureWrite - This demo writes a simple value to an OPC UA server running in one of the locally-running Docker containers, the same OPC Foundation-certified server instance that is used for the Secure data feed example (using Examples.OPCUADS.SecureExample.cls), and does so using a secure connection.
+If the SecureExample data feed is running at the time that the Examples.OPCUA.SecureWrite.Run() procedure is invoked, then the results of the write will be visible, not only on the screen within the IRIS terminal session, but also in the incomcing SecureExample data as well.
+In order to view the results in the data feed, first note the time at which the Examples.OPCUA.SecureWrite.Run() procedure is invoked; the value "57" should be viewable in the column "TheAnswer_Value" for the one-second period after the invocation of the procedure.
+Otherwise, the values in "TheAnswer_Value" column should be "42" instead.

 ## Future Work

 Future work regarding this adapter may include work on: